Finn Taylor

-Finn Taylor (born July 4, 1958) is an American film writer and director.
+Finn W. Taylor (born July 4, 1958) is an American film writer and director.

 Background

 Taylor was born in Oakland, California, and lived in Norway for a few years in his childhood.
 He attended the University of Montana and later San Francisco State University.
 He studied poetry and playwriting at San Francisco State before moving into screenwriting in 1993.

 Taylor frequently works and produces films in the San Francisco bay area rather than for major studios in Hollywood and Los Angeles.
 Taylor told the San Francisco Chronicle, "I feel really strongly that I stay based up here.
 My roots in San Francisco go way back to when I ran a literary series at Intersection for the Arts.
 I see no reason to work anywhere else."
 Taylor has also cited the greater creative control and the ability to make unconventional films as a reason for remaining independent.
 In 1994, Taylor wrote his first feature film, Pontiac Moon.